 Big rigs have what are known as “no zones,” which are large blind spots you should be aware of when you are driving near one.
 These zones are located at the front, sides, and the rear of the truck.
 Do your best to stay away from these zones so that the driver can see you on the road.

 Every mile you go over the speed limit will increase your stopping distance should an accident occur.
 In general, the faster you go, the harder the impact will be should you collide with another vehicle.
 You should be safe and stick to the posted speed limits on the road, especially around big rigs that need more time to stop should speeds suddenly come to a halt.

 5. Pass Safely

 You should use extreme caution when passing a semi-truck.
 Keep a constant speed in the passing lane and only pass when you are at least six car lengths ahead of it.
 Of course, don’t forget to use your turn signal to give the driver a heads-up that you will be getting in their lane.
-For your safety, you should avoid passing when you’re on curvy roads or roads that are very hilly as these types of roads can have conditions that are difficult to predict.
+For your safety, avoid passing when you’re on curvy roads or roads that are very hilly as these types of roads can have unpredictable conditions.